iameetshah/iameetshah.github.io/_posts/2022-01-05-lineChartWithPagination.md

 layout: post
 ---

-In this article we will look into implementing pagination with line chart.
+In this post we will look into one of the easiest approach for implementing pagination with line chart.
 (Refer `Final Result` for screenshots).
 Assuming you have already installed [Charts Library](https://github.com/danielgindi/Charts) by adding to Podfile of your project and imported Charts to required UIViewController.